11x-dev/hint-button-bug/README.md

 7. Verify both bugs are fixed in this branch when testing in your browser!

 ************************
-***Conclusion***
+**Conclusion**
 ************************

-This bug actually happened to me in this project, and I was very confused when I got the hint button bug.
-I usually program on my Windows machine, but use Mac briefly for mobile testing.
-The issue was that my submodule was out of date on my Mac, despite pulling the most recent code from Github.
+I was very confused when I had this bug happen to me in this project.
+I usually program on my Windows machine, but sometimes use Mac for mobile testing.
+The issue was that my Mac had an out of date submodule, despite pulling the most recent code from Github.
 Unlike regular code, submodules don't automatically update when you git pull.

-In this coding challenge, we've hardcoded the submodule code to avoid compatibility issues, but the missing method represents what happens when submodules get out of sync.
+In this coding challenge, we've integrated the submodule code to avoid compatibility issues, but the missing method represents what happens when submodules get out of sync.
 In real projects, you can often fix this with:

 ```
 git submodule update --recursive